Skip to content

 • UI state (sidebar, tabs, panels, theme)

-• Recording state (profiles, active session)
+• Browser interaction recording state (profiles, active session)

 • Version history (snapshots, timeline, dirty flags)